umarhassan-mitodl/6.805-fall-2005/content/pages/readings/info_1.md

 On September 27, 1995, the Supreme Court granted Lotus's petition.
 The finding that user interfaces might consist of inherently uncopyrightable "means of operation" had pulled the rug out from under the proponents of strong user-interface copyright.
 The case generated major interest, and several amicus curiae briefs were filed:

-*   [Amicus brief](http://www.panix.com/~jesse/amicus/cover.html) filed in the Supreme Court in support of Lotus's position by DEC, Gates Rubber Company, Intel, and Xerox.
+*   {{% resource_link "3178f591-3443-46e9-8df9-c87ad4cb8c18" "Amicus brief" %}} filed in the Supreme Court in support of Lotus's position by DEC, Gates Rubber Company, Intel, and Xerox.
 *   Amicus brief ({{% resource_link f156e94c-1f8f-6cf1-6706-66668b57ce9d "PDF" %}}) filed in the Supreme Court against the Lotus position, on behalf of a group of computer science professors.
 *   Amicus brief ({{% resource_link b1db764b-412c-a7f6-d585-ab656ab715b7 "PDF" %}}) filed in the Supreme Court against the Lotus position, on behalf of the League for Programming Freedom.
 *   Amicus brief ({{% resource_link 73c0b4b4-6d16-c2f8-081f-87edc2a8c3fa "PDF" %}}) filed in the Supreme Court against the Lotus position, on behalf of a group of copyright law professors.